rkgIITBh/data-structures.github.io/HTML/deletionBTrees.md

 <tt>isRich()</tt> can be implemented using one single function.

 Now it is time to examine a few examples of deletions in a B-Tree.
 Let us begin with the most simple example, i.e., deletion of a key from a leaf node.
-We assume that the leaf has more than <i>M/2</i> keys.
-So, underflow problem does not arise.
-Figure below illustrates the deletion operation for this case.
+We need to consider three different possibilities in deletion of key from a leaf node <i>L</i>.
+- The simplest possibility is when <i>L</i> has more than <i>M/2</i> keys.
+- The second possibility occurs if <i>L</i> has exactly <i>M/2</i> Keys, but the sibling of <i>L</i> has surplus keys.
+- The third possibility occurs if both <i>L</i> and its sibling have exactly <i>M/2</i>.

+The first possibility is handled as shown in the figure below.

 <p style="text-align:center;"><img src="../images/bTreeDelEx5.png"></p>

-The next figure illustrates the case when only key is deleted from a leaf node.
-In this case we assume that the parent node has more than <i>M/2</i> keys.
-So, we can borrow a key from the parent and create a new node in place of the deleted node.
+Since <i>L</i> has a surplus key removal of a key does not affect any other nodes in the tree.

+The next figure illustrates the second possibility.
+Deletion of the key from <i>L</i> leads to elimination of <i>L</i>.
+However, the sibling of <i>L</i> has a surplus key.
+Therefore, we replace <i>L</i> by creating a leaf node with the spare key from <i>L</i>'s sibling. is deleted from a leaf node.
+So, deletion of the key only require a rearrangement of keys among the leaf nodes.
 <p style="text-align:center;"><img src="../images/bTreeDelEx6.png"></p>

-The third case is also for a deletion of a key from a leaf node, but this time the parent node does not have surplus key to share.
+The configuration of nodes describing the third possibility appears in the figure below.
+In this case, the sibling of
+<i>L</i> does not have a spare key.
 <p style="text-align:center;"><img src="../images/bTreeDelEx7.png"></p>

+The way to handle this situation is to demote a key from the parent node for replacing <i>L</i>.
+However, pulling a key from parent implies that patent would lose a child.
+In other words, the number child pointers from the parent decrements by 1.
+We can handle it by merging two adjacent children.

 Having considered possible situations that arises for deletion of key from a leaf node, let us consider the situations that may aries in deletion operation from internal node.
 Figure below illustrates one such situation.
 In this case,